JeroenDeDauw/ParamProcessor/README.md

 # ParamProcessor

-ParamProcessor is a parameter processing library that provides a way to decoratively define a set of parameters and how they should be processed.
+ParamProcessor is a parameter processing library that provides a way to declaratively define a set of parameters and how they should be processed.
 It can take such declarations together with a list of raw parameters and provide the processed values.
 For example, if one defines a parameter to be an integer, in the range `[0, 100]`, then ParamProcessor will verify the